RupakMukherjee/PPPL-CCI-2021/index.md

 *Note: Though Test 2 did not need improvement, I still tuned parameters of model to verify the accuracy of the model.*

 Great!
-Now that we know how I utilized the machine learning process to solve PDEs, let’s learn more about PDEs and the ones I used in this project.
+Now that we know how to utilize the machine learning process to solve PDEs, let’s learn more about PDEs and the ones I used in this project.

 ### What is a Partial Differential Equation (PDE) and its relation to machine learning?